Get insider tips on the best places to visit and ‘must do' activities from park ranger John Gitsham.

 While patrolling the beach we see lots of different things washed up, from fishing nets and ropes to oil drums and tents.

-The strangest things though would be a 20-metre tree log that might have fallen off a boat, or a 5m whale bone that we found buried on the shore.
+The strangest things though would be a 20 m tree log that might have fallen off a boat, or a 5 m whale bone that we found buried on the shore.

 Park of the Month

-Throughout November, Coorong National Park is being celebrated as National Parks and Wildlife Service South Australia’s Park of the Month.
+Throughout March, Coorong National Park is being celebrated as National Parks and Wildlife Service’s Park of the Month.
 There’s lots of events and activities to get involved in – check the website for all the details.

 Storm Boy Connection